How to Play

 Additionally, we created an Asian style layout named ‘Yo! ® Dragon,’ which plays exactly the same way.
 Our Yo! ® Dragon layout is the perfect addition to any ‘Asian pit’ in your casino.
 Your guests will love controlling the dice, placing their own wagers and without any verbal communication needed between player and dealer.
 This makes Yo! ® Dragon perfect for foreign play.

-Our mission was not just to simplify craps, but to make a game especially attractive to the next generation of casino players, the millennials.
-The following elements were created with millennials in mind:
+Our mission was not just to simplify craps, but to make a game especially attractive to the next generation of casino players.
+The following elements were created with this in mind:

 - The game is a visual game; no verbal confirmation between player/dealer is required to play